 This time we cut our image in half.
 The image is now 146 MB in size!
 All we have in our image is our “dist” directory and small node environment.
 Now we can’t make “dist” any smaller so let’s focus our attention to the node environment.
 Can we use a different method to serve our “dist” directory?

-The final image we use to run our application is the last focus that I’m aware of to get our image as small as possible.
+As far as I’m aware, the last base image we use to run our application is the only thing left to worry about.
 In this case, nginx is the easiest, lightest, and effective way to serve static files from “dist”.
 We just need to create a “nginx.conf” file and pass that to our final build step.

 # Use an official light Node.js image as the base image